Planning New/Remodeled Facilities

 The most cost-effective time to make changes to reduce energy, water and other resource use is when a new facility or major remodel is being planned.
 Meet with the capital facilities division of your organization to discuss your role in this process.

 While you may not be able to influence decisions about orienting the building to maximize natural light, you can influence decisions about on-site recycling and composting and having separate meters for potable and irrigation water.
 You can also persuade the planners to include an Energy Management Control System in the new building plan.

-New technologies, such as LED lighting and occupancy sensors and gray water reuse systems, may have a place in your new facility.
-Many vendors will come to your facility to demonstrate their products.
-Make sure to get several references to confirm their claims.
+New technologies, such as LED lighting, occupancy sensors and gray water reuse systems, may have a place in your new facility.
+If vendors come to your facility to demonstrate their products, make sure to get several references to confirm their claims.
 Invite your in-house architect or engineer to sit in on any vendor presentations.